reymon359/gatsby-personal-site/content/posts/getting-started-with-graphql-and-nodejs/index.md

 });
 ```

-And our `index.html` will have the loading title updated with the data fetched from our server!🎉
+Our `index.html` will have the loading title updated with the data fetched from our server!🎉

 ![Displaying the data](./displaying-the-data.png)